signalwire/signalwire-js/internal/e2e-js/README.md

 The call fabric tests are using the following resources:

 - /public/cf-e2e-test-relay (Relay Application with topic/context/reference **cf-e2e-test-relay**)
-- /public/cf-e2e-test-tts (SWML Script)
+- /public/cf-e2e-test-tts (SWML Script - see below)
-- /public/cf-e2e-test-hangup (SWML Script)
+- /public/cf-e2e-test-hangup (SWML Script - see below)
 - /public/cf-e2e-test-room (Video Room)

 You need to have these resources in your SignalWire space to pass these Call Fabric tests successfully.